top of page

 An "enemy of fashion"

-Our name is a tribute to Madeleine Vionnet, the visionary French couturier who perfected the use of the bias cut (a method of cutting fabric that allows it to drape and cling to the wearer’s body) in the 1920s.
+Our name is a tribute to Madeleine Vionnet, the legendary French couturier who perfected the use of the bias cut (a method of cutting fabric that allows it to drape and cling to the wearer’s body) in the 1920s.

 Vionnet was a brilliant geometrician and master at couture finishing techniques.
 Her free-flowing, elegant creations – a significant departure from the corseted, stuffy gowns of the Victorian period – dominated fashion in the 1920s and 1930s.
 Vionnet’s body-skimming, elegant silhouettes modernized and revolutionized women’s attire.
 She dressed some of the most prominent women of the era, including Katharine Hepburn, Marlene Dietrich, Greta Garbo, and Joan Crawford.